clases-julio/p1-introc-JavierIzqUni/README.md

 ### Bonus
 I accidentally made the bonus excercise while making the [excercise 10](#ejercicio-10), and it also works for higher odd numbers than 19.

-I also added a fail protection in case someone inputs an even number.
+I also added a fail protection in case someone inputs an even number or a negative one.